The Deer Hunter

 The infamous Russian Roulette scenes don’t impact me, however.
 I understand why these scenes are groundbreaking for their time, but the visual and sound effects are dated.
 Worse, the men who portray the guards in the riverside camp are obviously not Vietnamese.
-Besides not looking the part, their constant barking of “Faster!” and “Quiet!” in Vietnamese—though appropriately irritating—is a result of their limited command of the language.
+Besides not looking the part, their constant barking of “Faster!” and “Quiet!” in Vietnamese—though appropriately irritating—is almost certainly done because of the actors’ limited Vietnamese.

-I don’t mind the portrayal of Russian Roulette as a form of war-time sadism and, later, post-war trauma.
-It might not be accurate history, but it’s cynical plausibility.
-I’ve read Bloods by Wallace Terry about four times; I believe the stories of atrocities that some of the black US veterans describe, and their stories are worse.
+I don’t mind the portrayal of Russian Roulette as a form of war-time sadism and, later in the movie, post-war trauma.
+It might not be historically accurate, but it’s cynically plausible.
+I’ve read Bloods by Wallace Terry about four times.
+I believe the first-hand accounts that are in the book, and they’re worse.
 Considering the loose Soviet-Vietnamese relationship of the era, I can image the North Vietnamese adopting Russian Roulette.

-Nonetheless, The Deer Hunter has lasting influence.
-Both The Simpsons and Archer have paid homage, twice.
-Jarhead briefly shows the opening titles.
-Call of Duty: Black Ops has a playable escape-sequence.
-Depictions of Solid Snake in Metal Gear Solid and Big Boss in Metal Gear Solid 3 resemble the looks of Walken and De Niro, respectively, at certain points of the movie, which has been honored in the National Film Registry for 20 years.
+Nonetheless, The Deer Hunter has had lasting influence.
+Both The Simpsons and Archer have paid homage.
+Jarhead has its characters watch the opening titles.
+Call of Duty: Black Ops has a similar Russian Roulette sequence.
+Depictions of Solid Snake in Metal Gear Solid and Big Boss in Metal Gear Solid 3 resemble the looks of Walken and De Niro, respectively, at certain points of the movie.
+Not surpisingly, it’s been honored in the National Film Registry.

-It’s just a group of people who trying to cope with the death of their friend, in a way that real people might and probably have done.
+It’s just a group of people who trying to cope with the death of their friend, in a way that real people have done and will do.